nspcc-dev/neofs-api/proto-docs/netmap.md

 Administrator-defined Attributes of the NeoFS Storage Node.

 `Attribute` is a Key-Value metadata pair.
-Key name must be a valid UTF-8 string.
+Key name must be a valid UTF-8 string (without zero bytes that are forbidden).
 Value can't be empty.

 Attributes can be constructed into a chain of attributes: any attribute can have a parent attribute and a child attribute (except the first and the last